cositools/cosi-setup/README.md

 This approach worked last on 4/20/2022.

 The Savio cluster uses scientific linux as well as "environment modules" to load specific software packages.
-In order, to compile COSItools, you need to load the following modules:
+In order, to set up the COSItools, you need to load the following modules:

 ```
 module load gcc/6.3.0 cmake/3.22.0 git/2.11.1 blas/3.8.0 ml/tensorflow/2.5.0-py37